Otobong Nkanga is the inaugural recipient of the Lise Wilhelmsen Art Award

 Tone Hansen noted: “Otobong Nkanga is an artist of unshakeable integrity and vitality.
 The impact we have upon our environment and one another, constitutes the essence of her work.
 She is a wonderful choice as inaugural artist for Lise Wilhelmsen Art Award, which celebrates the work of distinguished international artists, generating ongoing public engagement while encouraging conversations about the relevance and importance of contemporary art”.

 The Lise Wilhelmsen Art Award Programme presents 100,000 USD in prize money to a distinguished, mid-career artist whose work will inspire and motivate future generations to active participation and social responsibility.
-In addition to the prize, there is an acquisition budget for the inclusion of the artist’s work in the Henie Onstad Kunstsenter collection, and the winner will feature in a dedicated exhibition at the museum the following year.
-Presented every two years, the award, acquisition and exhibition are intended to mark a significant milestone in an artist's career and represent a financial commitment that places the programme among the most significant art awards internationally.
+In addition to the prize, there is an acquisition budget for the inclusion of the artist’s work in the Henie Onstad Collection, and the recipient will feature in a dedicated exhibition at the museum the following year.
+Presented bi-annually, the award, acquisition and exhibition are intended to mark a significant milestone in an artist's career and represent a financial commitment that places the programme among the most significant art awards internationally.

 Nkanga’s multi-disciplinary practice, which spans tapestry, drawing, photography, installation, video and performance, connects threads that reveal the entanglements of bodies, land and natural resources.
 Her work reflects on the processes and consequences of the extraction of natural resources from ethical, human and material perspectives.
 She explores the transformation of natural substances, such as minerals, into desirable commodities as a commentary on the value placed on material culture, often at the expense of the environment.